 Together we can help key policy makers at the federal and local levels better understand how their decisions on policy and legislation impact community oncology care.
 State and federal legislation can have a real impact on your bottom line, and ultimately how you deliver care, which is why it's so important that ACCC members bring their on-the-frontline perspectives to the legislative process.

-The Cancer Policy Landscape
+2015 Cancer Policy Landscape

 Oral chemotherapy may provide an easier, less intrusive way to fight various types of cancer, but unless Congress acts to create reimbursement equity between oral and IV-infused treatments, most patients will not be able to afford these oral treatment regimens.

 ACCC has also worked with a coalition to pass state oral parity laws.
 39 states have now passed such legislation.
 Please visit our coalition website for a detailed map of state laws.

 Even though state laws are currently being passed, federal legislation is still required for two important reasons:

 - Language of the laws varies across the states and only federal legislation will ensure the same protections for all patients; and

 - State laws only impact state-regulated plans.
 Federal legislation is needed to cover self-insured plans (ERISA).

 Because Medicare reimburses using average sales price (ASP), the discount that is customarily provided to drug distributors by manufacturers when they pay promptly for drugs (Prompt Pay Discount) is not passed on to the providers who buy the drugs to give directly to their patients.
 Result: providers miss about 2 percent of the intended reimbursement on all drugs.
 Failure to exclude prompt pay discounts from the calculation of ASP threatens the current distribution model for specialty products and artificially lowers Part B reimbursement for physicians and other providers.